umakiyer/Election_Analysis/README.md

    - In Jefferson County 10.5% of the vote were cast (38,855 votes were cast).<br />
    - In Denver county 82.8% of the vote were cast (306,055 of votes were cast).<br />
    - In Arapahoe county 3.1% of the vote were cast (24,801 of votes  were cast).<br /><br />
-**Largest county turnover was Denver County with 82.8%, for a total of 306,055.<br />**
+**The maximum number of votes were cast in  Denver County with 82.8% of total votes, for a total of 306,055 votes.<br />**

 ## Election Summary
-     - The script can be modified to be able to .
+     - The script can be used as is for any number of candidates and counties.
-     - We can extend the same code to state level election(with more than 3 counties).
+     - The script can be modified to determine the number of votes each candidate got from different counties.
-     - We can count the votes of different candidate in the same county.
+     - If the dataset had a column for the office for which the vote was cast, then we have to modify the script to extend analyse to different offices.

 ## Resources
 Date Source: elction_results.csv<br />